 Directory ID and Email Account

 The Directory ID and password provides access to most of the online resources for the university community.
 These include services such as course registration, library services, financial account information, and exam schedules.
-Students can set up their Directory ID and password by visiting the Office of Information Technology (OIT).
+Students can set up their Directory ID and password by visiting the Division of Information Technology (DIT).